-3.12.2.4 Recommended gamma
+3.11.1.4 Recommended gamma

-The ERA estimates gamma as the product of the distribution rate and the utilisation rate to provide a gamma of 0.5. ^{100,101}
+The ERA estimates gamma as the product of the distribution rate and the utilisation rate to provide a gamma of 0.5.
+106 107

 - The distribution rate represents the proportion of imputation credits generated by a benchmark efficient entity that is expected to be distributed to investors.
 The ERA considers that the distribution rate is a firm-specific rather than a market-wide parameter.
-The ERA uses a distribution rate of 0.9 informed by the distribution rate from financial reports of the 50 largest Australian Securities Exchange-listed firms.
-The ERA considers that this is the best proxy for the distribution rate for energy businesses. - The utilisation rate is the weighted average over the utilisation rates of individual investors, with investors able to fully use the credit having a rate of 1 and those unable to use them having a rate of zero.
+The ERA uses a distribution rate of 0.9 informed by the distribution rate from financial reports of the 50 largest Australian Securities Exchange-listed firms. - The utilisation rate is the weighted average over the utilisation rates of individual investors, with investors able to fully use the credit having a rate of 1 and those unable to use them having a rate of zero.
 The ERA uses a utilisation rate of 0.6 based on the equity ownership approach to determine the percentage of domestic investors in the Australian equity market.